 Your Hickory worker’s compensation attorney can help.
 At DeMayo Law Offices, we can navigate the workers’ compensation system with you, answer all of your questions about your benefits, and fight unfair denials if necessary.
 You don’t have to do it alone.

 We can pursue a workers’ compensation claim on your behalf by preparing and filing all of the necessary paperwork with your employer and the workers’ compensation insurance company.
-We’ll make sure that we submit all of the proper documentation correctly and on time so that you receive all of the benefits that you deserve.
+We’ll make sure that we submit all the proper documentation correctly and on time so that you receive all the benefits that you deserve.
 In the meantime, you can focus on recovering from your injuries.

 Your workers’ compensation attorney will fight the insurance company’s adjusters and lawyers if your workers’ compensation claim is denied.
 This may include gathering additional medical records and expert medical opinions.
 If we need to, we can arrange for you to undergo a medical exam with an independent medical expert.